SIRAHFF/documentation/_sources/AMBER/Tutorial-8.rst.txt

 	The mapping to CG requires the correct protonation state of each residue at a given pH.
 We recommend using the `CHARMM-GUI server <https://www.charmm-gui.org/>`_ with the **Glycan Reader & Modeler** to prepare your system, choosing the output naming scheme of AMBER for best compatibility.
 An account is required to access any of the CHARMM-GUI Input Generator modules, and it can take up to 24 hours to obtain one.

-This example use the structure of glycoprotein `1GYA <https://www.rcsb.org/structure/1GYA>`_, using CHARMM-GUI server are obtained the files parm7 and rst7, this files are converted to pdb format with naming scheme of AMBER/GLYCAM using AmberTool as follow:
+This example use the structure of glycoprotein `1GYA <https://www.rcsb.org/structure/1GYA>`_, using CHARMM-GUI server are obtained the files parm7 and rst7, these files are converted to pdb format with the naming scheme of AMBER/GLYCAM using AmberTool as follow:

 .. code-block:: bash

   ambpdb -p ./sirah.amber/tutorial/8/step3_input.parm7 -c ./sirah.amber/tutorial/8/step3_input.rst7 > 1GYA_glycam.pdb

-From the file 1GYA_glycam.pdb generated delete the solvent, rename to 1GYA_glycam_NoW.pdb and then map the protonated atomistic to its CG representation:
+From the file 1GYA_glycam.pdb generated delete the solvent, rename to 1GYA_glycam_NoW.pdb and then map the protonated atomistic structure to its CG representation:

 .. code-block:: bash